Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 Hey, Rush, it's an honor to talk with you.

-Um, they they gave money to Obama during the campaign.
+This Goldman Sachs business, you know, they gave money to Obama during the campaign.

 A million dollars worth total.

-Why is why is he never looked at?
+Why is he never looked at?

-And he made much, much more than Goldman Sachs has.
+Well, a lot of people suffered under him, and he made much, much more than Goldman Sachs has.

 I know.